 We have purposefully worked out a method for handling the census data that almost completely eliminates the possibility of an electronic data breach.
 Once the data has been collected by our survey tool, it will be downloaded from the online servers and stored on an encrypted hard drive and laptop, neither of which are internet or network enabled.
 The hardware will reside in a locked filing cabinet in the locked office of our Data Scientist in the Research & Analytics Department which requires a swipe card to enter.
 We have a process for working through breaches that you can see here.

-Why do we ask about status in Canada?
+Why did we ask about status in Canada?

 HWDSB’s student census questions are consistent with sample questions in the Data Standards for the Identification and Monitoring of Systemic Racism.
 Locally, the census was guided with input from consultation with students, families, staff, and community members.
 We held consultations to gather community feedback and followed best practices for student census planning, development, analysis, and the application of results.